MileHacker Logo

 Motorcycle & Scooter Rentals

-• Motorcycle and scooter rentals are widely available in tourist areas, especially near Khao Sok National Park and in Gateway To the gulf islands city.
+• Motorcycle and scooter rentals are easy to find in tourist areas, especially near Khao Sok Park And in Gateway To the gulf islands city.

 • Technically, an International Driving Permit (IDP) specifically endorsed for motorcycles is a legal necessity to drive a scooter inside Thailand.
 Driving without the proper license invalidates travel insurance.